The Progressive’s Guide to Book Giving—for Every Personality

 Top pick: The Handmaid’s Tale by Margaret Atwood

-Grandma might have gone this long without without ever reading the 1985 classic, but now she has a second chance with new editions out because of the Hulu series’ popularity (oh, and the Trump presidency).
+Grandma might have gone this long without ever reading the 1985 classic, but now she has a second chance with new editions out because of the Hulu series’ popularity (oh, and the Trump presidency).
 The book is less a description of a feminist nightmare than of resistance in the face of totalitarianism.
 Imagine the discussions you can have with her next holiday about women’s roles, daughters’ hopes, and oppression.

 Runners-up: